A happy woman sits on a couch in her home.

 3. Good credit habits (like keeping your credit usage low and paying your bills on time) can help you build creditworthiness.

-If you’ve ever applied for a credit card or a loan, you may have wondered what factors go into approval.
+If you’ve ever applied for a credit card or personal loan, you may have wondered what factors go into approval.
 While many things may come into play when it comes to credit approval, one key factor is your creditworthiness.

 Creditworthiness boils down to how reliable you are when paying back the money you owe.
 Knowledge of creditworthiness is important for anyone using or planning to use a credit card.
 And to get the full picture of what creditworthiness is, you must first understand how credit works.